lsst-dm/dmtn-056/design.rst

 Datasets are uniquely identified by either a :ref:`URI` or the combination of a :ref:`CollectionTag` and a :ref:`DatasetRef`.

+Example: a "calexp" for a single visit and sensor produced by a processing run.

 A Dataset may be *composite*, which means it contains one or more named *component* Datasets.

-Example: a "calexp" for a single visit and sensor produced by a processing run.
+Composites may be stored either by storing the parent in a single file or by storing the components separately.
+Some composites simply aggregate that are always written as part of other :ref:`Datasets <Dataset>`, and are themselves read-only.

+Datasets may also be *sliced*, which yields an :ref:`InMemoryDataset` of the same type containing a smaller amount of data, defined by some parameters.
+Subimages and filters on catalogs are both considered slices.

 Transition
 ----------